PseudoKush/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System
-The aim of this system is to Detect Intrusion in a network using Machine Learning.
+The aim of this system is to Detect Attack in a network using Machine Learning.

 ## About Dataset:
 Dataset Source: The BoT-IoT Dataset